kirenz/twitter-tutorial/twitter-setup.md

 # Twitter setup

-In this tutorial, we'll cover the setup to get started with the Twitter API v2.
+In this tutorial, we'll cover how to get started with the Twitter API (v2).

+---

 ## Signing up with Twitter

-In order to get started with the Twitter API, you need a Twitter account.
+First, you need a Twitter account.
 If you do not have one yet, you can sign up for one: [Twitter account](https://help.twitter.com/en/using-twitter/create-twitter-account)

 ---

+---

 ## Developer account

-Sign up for a developer account: [Twitter developer account](https://developer.twitter.com/en/portal/petition/essential/basic-info).
+Next, sign up for a developer account: [Twitter developer account](https://developer.twitter.com/en/portal/petition/essential/basic-info).

 ---

-## Create a Project and connect an App

 ### Create a new project

-Next, in the [developer portal](https://developer.twitter.com/en/portal/dashboard), create a new Project.
+In the [developer portal](https://developer.twitter.com/en/portal/dashboard), create a new Project.

 ![](https://cdn.cms-twdigitalassets.com/content/dam/developer-twitter/docs/new-project.png.twimg.1920.png)